 In 1915, after his return from Singapore to his hometown Rotterdam, Willem Adrianus Verschoor joins Siebe de Boer as maritime surveyor.
 They work from the Speelmanstraat 141 (later 135a), the home address of Siebe Tjeerd’s mother.
 In the telephone directory the new partners are listed as S.T. de Boer & W.A.
 Verschoor.

 An advertisement in the Nieuwe Rotterdamsche Courant of April 1, 1917 (see picture), announces the move of the firm to the Plantageweg 95b, the new home address of Siebe de Boer and his mother.
 The firm S.T. de Boer & W.A.
 Verschoor Scheeps-, Werktuigkundige en Motorexperts will stay here until 1931.

-In that year De Boer moves to the Maaskade 109b and the firm finds new accommodation at the Korte Hoogstraat 36, possibly above or next to café La Confidance.
-At the time several persons named Verschoor are registered at this address.
-The firm will stay here until 1937.
+In that year De Boer moves to the Maaskade 109b and the firm finds new accommodation at the Korte Hoogstraat 36, above or next to café La Confidance.
+The firm stayed here until 1937.
 De Boer probably left the firm at the time that he moved to the Maaskade.
 Under the entry Verschoor & Bras his name is mentioned for the last time in the telephone directory of 1933.

 In 1935, the name of the second name giver appears in the firm entry of the telephone directory.
 Johannes Bras, born in Rotterdam, starts his career as an engineer and works for several years in New York.
 In 1909 he returns to Rotterdam, where he starts working as a surveyor.
 In 1935 he joins Verschoor.